Carmendelope/login-api/README.md

 ​
 #### Integration tests

-There are integration tests that need some configuration and appliance to be ready to run:
+There are integration tests that need some configuration to be ready to run:

-* Have a running and accessible instance of [authx](https://github.com/nalej/authx).
+* Have a running and accessible instance of [`authx`](https://github.com/nalej/authx).
 * Set the following environment variables:

  | Variable             | Example Value  | Description           |